Other / mixed grade configuration · Carrollton, TX

 How many students attend Trivium Academy?

 Trivium Academy has 629 students enrolled.
-It is a other school in CARROLLTON, TX.
+It is a public school in Carrollton, TX.

 What is the student-teacher ratio at Trivium Academy?